JackyGu1042/CarND-Traffic-Sign-Classifier-Project/writeup_Huaxin.md

 | 1.42e-08	   			| No vehicles					 				|
 | 1.15e-08			    | Speed limit (30km/h) 							|

-* For the 2nd image, the model is relatively sure that this is a stop sign.
+* For the 2nd image, the model is relatively sure that this is a 30 km/h sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|